LidiaKovac/Python-101/README.md

 For now, I am loving the language!
 I want to dive deeper, but I don't really know where to start.
 I made a rock paper scissor program that runs inside the terminal, but I want something more.

+### Update #2:

+I added another mini-project, a program to send windows notification every 45 minutes.
+I had a lot of fun doing this!

 Do you have feedback?
 Do not hesitate!
 Coding is all about always learning something new!